50 Characteristics of a High-Quality Preschool That Moms and Dads Need to Know

 The teacher articulates to parents the benefits of doing open-ended art: It's soothing and empowering.
 It promotes creativity, independence, and decision-making.

 Bulletin boards display a wide-variety of children's art.
+They reflect the creativity of the kids, not the teacher.

 Children May Paint at the Easel Every Day